 AMCS helped spearhead a global campaign in the 1980s that led to the world’s first global ban on commercial whaling.

-In 1982 the International Whaling Commission (IWC) decided put a hold on commercial whaling of all whale species and populations from the 1985 onwards — a ban that remains in place today, despite Japan’s continued whaling.
+In 1982 the International Whaling Commission (IWC) decided put a hold on commercial whaling of all whale species and populations from 1986 onwards — a ban that remains in place today, despite Japan’s domestic commercial whaling

 Thanks to the passion of whale lovers everywhere, tens of thousands of majestic whales are alive today and for generations to come.

-With the government of Japan once again hunting hundreds of Antarctic minke whales, and both Iceland and Norway continuing commercial whaling in the Northern Hemisphere, it is time for anti-whaling governments to once again take a stand for the world’s whales.
+With the government of Japan resuming commercial whaling in its own waters, and both Iceland and Norway continuing commercial whaling in the Northern Hemisphere, it is time for anti-whaling governments to once again take a stand for the world’s whales.

 Get the latest news on whaling and how to save our oceans.